 Moving is stressful, but you do not want to add to the stress by making a poor choice and falling victim to a fraud.
-The best way to avoid scams involving Malibu moving companies is to do your homework and stay alert during the entire selection process.
+The best way to avoid scams with moving companies is to do your homework and stay alert during the entire selection process.
 Here are the main warning signs that you might be talking to a fraud company:

 Quick Deals and Phone Deals